Here’s a quick guide to the favourite posts (so far) on Beg to Differ.

-Rebranding blunders: The pizza hit the fan in June when Pizza Hut began the roll-out of a new abbreviated version of its brand: “The Hut”.
-We, of course, Begged to Differ, but we also wondered what Jabba and the pan-galactic Hutt Cartel might think of all this…
+Rebranding blunders: The pizza hit the fan in June 2009 when Pizza Hut began the roll-out of an abbreviated version of its brand: “The Hut”.
+We Beg to Differ, of course, but we also wondered what Jabba and the pan-galactic Hutt Cartel might think of brand misappropriation…

 Other posts on this topic: Radio Shack as “The Shack” and SciFi becomes SyFy.

-Coffee-shops: Sad to say, we drink a lot of coffee at Beg to Differ, so it comes up a lot.
-In July, rumours reached Beg to Differ that Big Coffee poster child Starbucks Inc. was going to be experimenting with launching an “unbranded” line of alcohol-serving coffeehouses.
+Consumer branding: We drink a lot of coffee at Beg to Differ, so it comes up a lot.
+In July, rumours reached us that Big Coffee poster child Starbucks was experimenting with an “unbranded” line of alcohol-serving coffeehouses…

 More on coffee: Lessons from Ottawa’s Bridgehead; Tim Hortons returns home; and Starbucks VIA and brand civil war.

-Acronyms & abbreviations: In July, we broached the topic of abbreviations, acronyms, initialisms, or “NOMOnyms” as we call the lot of them.
-This post by Lauren Hughes was pretty funny stuff, but the point comes across clearly.
+Acronyms & abbreviations: In July, we broached the topic of abbreviations, acronyms, initialisms, or “NOMO-nyms” as we call the lot of them.
+This post by our Brandvelope colleague Lauren Hughes was pretty funny stuff, but the point comes across clearly.

 Other posts on abbreviated names: government acronyms (NOMO!); abbreviation hurts brand equity; and Dragon’s Den & EDC.

-Taglines & positioning: This one by Lauren Hughes still gets a lot of hits, because a) it’s really funny, and b) seeing this list makes almost everyone who reads it think about their own tag line – and realize just how empty most of them are.
+Taglines & positioning: This one by Brandvelope colleague Lauren Hughes still gets a lot of hits, because a) it’s really funny, and b) seeing this list makes almost everyone who reads it think about their own tag line – and realize just how empty most of them are…

 Other posts on tags & positioning: tag lines have to help humans; 13 more meaningless tag lines; that guy in the kilt

-Consumer branding: this is a reflection by Dennis Van Staalduinen on what he – and all of us – can learn from the New Coke debacle in the mid-eighties, and the monumental arrogance behind Coke’s faulty assumption that they owned their brand…
+Consumer branding: this is a reflection on what we can all learn from the New Coke debacle in the mid-eighties, and the monumental arrogance behind Coke’s faulty assumption that they owned their brand…

 More on consumer branding: weird breakfast brands; Crunchberries; Nutella; Trident loses intensity.

-Humanity in branding: this theme has been picking up steam in the last couple of months, and you can expect to hear much more on it in the future.
-But this post reflects on all the ways Steve Jobs brings humanity and emotion to branding.
+Humanity in branding: this theme has been picking up steam in the last couple of months.
+But this post reflects on the ways Steve Jobs, with all his flaws and quirks, has still brought humanity and emotion to branding…

-Clarity in technology brands: Based in Ottawa, Brandvelopespends a lot of time dealing with technology branding issues.
-But this post became our biggest hit ever for a surprising reason: because thousands of Intel employees sent it to each other, and dozens of current and former employees let us know we were right on the money with our critique.
+Clarity in technology brands: Brandvelope spends a lot of time dealing with technology branding issues.
+But this post became our biggest hit ever for a surprising reason: thousands of Intel employees sent it to each other, and dozens of current and former employees let us know we were right on the money with our critique…

 Thoughts on tech branding: more on brand architecture & Intel; Geek-speak and Google; Google assimilates Microsoft.